MyScript/MyScriptJS/README.md

 - [Text recognition and conversion with V3 API](https://myscript.github.io/MyScriptJS/examples/v3/websocket_text.html)
 - [**more examples...**](https://myscript.github.io/MyScriptJS/examples/)

-The [directory examples/](/examples) of this git repository contains all the example source code.
+The [directory examples/](/examples) of this Git repository contains all the example source codes.

 ## Documentation